Governor Generals of India

 In the ceremonial procession at the time of entry into the new capital of India—Delhi, a bomb was thrown on Hardinge.

-Lord Hardinge was injured but his life was saved but one of his attendants lost his life.
+Lord Hardinge was injured, his life was saved but one of his attendants lost his life.

 Towards the end of the administration of Lord Hardinge the First World War began.